ykakarap/kubecon-na-22-capi-lab/4-machine-health-checks.md

 ## Next: Upgrading to another Kubernetes version

 Now that we explored Machine remediation.
 Let's take a look at how we can [upgrade to another Kubernetes version](5-upgrade-kubernetes-version.md).

+## More information
+- To learn more about how to use MachineHealthChecks see [the healthchecking section of the CAPI book.](https://cluster-api.sigs.k8s.io/tasks/automated-machine-management/healthchecking.html)